getchardy/safari-extension-bug-service-worker-crash/README.md

 ## Bug Details

-The service worker will crash, related to the following conditions:
+The browser extension service worker will crash, related to the following conditions:

 1. The extension is configured with a content script, and user has allowed the access.
 1. The user has navigated to an extension page, e.g. `safari-web-extension://<uuid>/index.html`